Skip to main content

 Cookie settings

-Eating Disorders Awareness Week (EDAW 2023 27 February - 5 March) is an opportunity to focus our attention on eating disorders, extending awareness through conversations and education.
-In this blog our Senior Clinical Advisor Dr Fiona Pienaar highlights the complexity of eating disorders and the importance of seeking help, along with how we’re providing a crucial means of connection to people experiencing eating disorders through our Shout text service.
+Eating Disorders Awareness Week is an opportunity to focus our attention on eating disorders, extending awareness through conversations and education.
+In this blog, Senior Clinical Advisor Dr Fiona Pienaar highlights the complexity of eating disorders and the importance of seeking help, along with how we provide a crucial means of connection to people with eating disorders through our text support service, Shout.

 A clinical lens on eating disorders